oracle/terraform-provider-oci/docs/resources/loadbalancer/certificate.md

 * `private_key` - (Required) The SSL private key for your certificate, in PEM format.
 * `public_certificate` - (Required) The public certificate, in PEM format, that you received from your SSL certificate provider.
 * `passphrase` - (Optional) A passphrase for encrypted private keys.
 This is needed only if you created your certificate with a passphrase.
 * `certificate_name` - (Optional) A friendly name for the certificate bundle.
 It must be unique and it cannot be changed.
+Avoid entering confidential information.

 ## Attributes Reference